Amid apathy, Mongolians vote again to choose new president

-ULAANBAATAR Mongolians voted on Friday in a second round of presidential elections as voter cynicism runs high and investors watch for hints to the direction the northeast Asian country will take for its economic recovery.
+ULAANBAATAR (Reuters) - Mongolians voted on Friday in a second round of presidential elections as voter cynicism runs high and investors watch for hints to the direction the northeast Asian country will take for its economic recovery.

 The poll is being seen as a referendum on the government's economic recovery plans and the role of giant southern neighbour China in the landlocked but resource-rich country known as the birthplace of Mongol emperor Genghis Khan.